alexstouffer/alexstouffer.github.io/content/project/SMOzART.md

 1. MVP: a user can view the site and provide contact information to the client via Square appointment booking.
 2. E-Commerce: a user can submit a single photo and purchase multiple canvases of that photo. (current stage, finalizing)
-3. Analytics: the client can track information about who is visiting his site.
+3. Analytics: the client can track information about who is visiting his site, and use the data for marketing purposes.
-4. Headless CMS (low-priority): client can update photos to show latest work and write promo content via a web portal.
+4. Headless CMS (low-priority): the client can update photos to show latest work and write promo content via a web portal.

 ### API Integrations